greenelab/annorxiver_manuscript/content/reviewers_response.md

 > The word cloud of Figure 2B, C is somewhat nice as it shows the main words.
 However, this information could also be conveyed in the text.
 Would personally favor to quantitatively see loadings of first few principal components for different terms.

-**We have provided a table for the following request in our supplemental section**
+**We have provided a table for the following request in our supplemental section.**

 > The definition of "True matches" could be more explicit in within the main text as the preceding figure 3A could for some people set up a different anticipation.

-**We agree this term is too vauge and we have updated text to be  more explicit**
+**We agree this term is too vague and we have updated text to be  more explicit.**

 ```diff
 -Approximately 98% of our 200 pairs with an embedding distance in the 0-25th and 25th-50th percentile bins were scored as true matches (Figure 3B).